LegumeFederation/cvitjs/README.md

 ## PHP

 PHP can launch CViTjs with a calculated set of inputs.
-To control CViTjs, you may either pass in the desired view and gff using the `data-` tags, or you can export the desired information as a globaly accessible variable and access it directly from `main.js`.
+To control CViTjs, you may either pass in the desired view and gff using the `_viewData-` tags, or you can export the desired information as a globaly accessible variable and access it directly from `main.js`.
 See `examples/main.blast_ui.js` for an example of this based on drupal exports.

 ## Gulp